 When it is a problem though is if you plan to sell your home because that would mean that in the event of the sale, you wouldn’t raise enough to repay the original loan amount.

-Prior to researching remortgage rates, you need to know how much remains outstanding on your existing mortgage and what you’re home’s currently worth.
+Prior to researching remortgage rates, you need to know how much remains outstanding on your existing mortgage and what your home is currently worth.

 To find that out, you would need to have the property surveyed.
 Lenders can arrange this for a fee, or a local estate agent can help you with this stage, but there will usually be fees to pay.

 About income and debt considerations when applying for refinancing

 As a remortgage is a secured loan, the process will involve taking into account the amount of income there is.
 Mortgages are based on income multiples, usually 3x the household income, sometimes four times, and on rare occasions when there’s a high income and it’s considered a Professional Mortgage Product, the income multiple can go as high as five times.
 That’s rare though.

 When planning for a remortgage, it’s crucial to have your figures ready for the application process.
 Lenders will want proof of household income, and the monthly expenses to come off that, which includes all debt repayments and living expenses.